Jam Master Jay: Personal life

-Death
+Though he and other Run DMC members were known for promoting anti-drug messages, including appearing in an anti-drug public service announcement, holding anti-drug shows, and even on their 1987 song "It's Tricky", prosecutors in his murder case alleged Mizell later got involved in dealing high-kilo cocaine in 1996.
+However, despite revelations of getting involved in drug dealing, Mizell's family still maintained that he did not use drugs.

+Murder

-On Wednesday, October 30, 2002, at 7:30 pm, Mizell was fatally shot in New York City in his recording studio on Merrick Boulevard in Jamaica, Queens.
-Another person in the room, 25-year-old Urieco Rincon, was shot in the ankle and survived.
+On Wednesday, October 30, 2002 at 7:30 pm, Mizell was fatally shot in New York City in his recording studio on Merrick Boulevard in Jamaica, Queens.
+Another person in the room, 25-year-old Uriel Rincon, was shot in the ankle and survived.
 Following Mizell's death, several artists expressed their grief for the loss in the hip hop community and remembered him for his influence on music and the genre.
+A funeral service was held at Allen Cathedral.
 Mizell was buried at Ferncliff Cemetery and Mausoleum in Hartsdale, New York.

-In 2003, Kenneth McGriff, a convicted drug dealer and longtime friend of Murder Inc. Records founders Irving "Irv Gotti" Lorenzo and his older brother Christopher, were investigated for targeting Mizell because the DJ defied an industry blacklist of rapper 50 Cent that was imposed because of "Ghetto Qu'ran", a song 50 Cent wrote about McGriff's drug history.
+In 2003, Kenneth McGriff, a convicted drug dealer and longtime friend of Murder Inc. Records founders Irving "Irv Gotti" Lorenzo and his older brother Christopher, was investigated for targeting Mizell because the DJ defied an industry blacklist of rapper 50 Cent that was imposed because of "Ghetto Qu'ran", a song 50 Cent wrote about McGriff's drug history.

 In December 2003, Playboy magazine published an article by investigative journalist Frank Owen, "The Last Days of Jam Master Jay", which traced the murder to a drug deal gone bad.
-Owen said he uncovered evidence Mizell, not normally involved in crime as an adult, had turned to cocaine distribution to pay mounting bills.
+Owen said he uncovered evidence that Mizell, not normally involved in crime as an adult, had turned to cocaine distribution to pay mounting bills.
 Mizell owed substantial debts to the Internal Revenue Service, among others, after his music career stalled in the late 1990s.
-According to Owen, several sources indicated Mizell traveled to Washington, D.C., on July 31, 2002, to obtain 10 kg of cocaine valued at about a quarter-million dollars from a trafficker known as "Uncle".
+According to Owen, several sources indicated Mizell traveled to Washington, D.C. on July 31, 2002 to obtain 10 kg of cocaine valued at about a quarter-million dollars from a trafficker known as "Uncle".
 Mizell reportedly agreed to pay for the drugs in about a week.
 However, Mizell failed to repay Uncle, who allegedly arranged to have Mizell murdered.